 As those familiar with our OpenStand Principles know, our belief in Collective Empowerment is a building block to innovation.
 By nature, software built on open standards is more compatible and transparent.
 Creating usable, functional and flexible networks across federal agencies allows users to securely share and access information, something the federal government cannot do without in today’s information age.

-To read more on the open data in government debate, check out our post Open Data for Groups, Governments, and Communities Around the World, Brought to You by Open Standards or become an advocate by signing our petition for open standards.
+To read more on the open data in government debate, check out our post Open Data for Groups, Governments, and Communities Around the World, Brought to You by Open Standards.